Need help with the Brown supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 - What features of the campus are attractive to you?

-- Be explicit about what about the curriculum and campus attract you to Brown University.
+- Be explicit regarding what about the curriculum and campus attract you to Brown University.

-- What part of the university culture are you excited to be a part of?
+- What parts of the university culture are you excited to be a part of?

 - Does Brown house a professor whose research you’ve studied?

 It is not enough to discuss what Brown can do for you.
 You must be sure to communicate what you will add to the student body.
 Think about how your interactions with others at Brown will spark your own contributions to the university community.

 Briefly discuss the qualities and experiences you possess that will add to Brown’s student body and community.
 Consider the university’s mission again for this question.=

 Connect the activities and interests you intend to have on campus with the way you can contribute to the Brown community.
 This could mean many things, including:

 - Starting a club on renewable energy technology and traveling to Goddard Memorial State Park for cleanup.

 - Raising or seeking money for a grant that would help students travel to Macedonia to study the history of Phillip II.